 For dividend-focussed investors there are new challenges to consider.
 Now you must consider, not only is a company willing to pay a dividend - but will the political, regulatory and societal pressures allow it.

 As a result, the near-term dividend picture has become confused.
 However, while it may be a flickering candle now rather than a bright torch, it will still be of great use in these dark times.
 Our strategy is to treat each company held on a case by case basis (paying a lot of attention to valuation), while in general, we will continue to be wary of those companies that are reducing dividends whatever the public explanation.

 We will also stay focused on companies with strong balance sheets which can take advantage in difficult times, like these, while companies with weak balance sheets may be in peril.
 We are investing in businesses that are tough long-term franchises and, as the saying goes, when the going gets tough, the tough get going.

-Important information: Past performance is not a reliable indicator of future returns.
 The value of investments and the income from them can go down as well as up, so you may get back less than you invest.
+Past performance is not a reliable indicator of future returns.
 Investors should note that the views expressed may no longer be current and may have already been acted upon.
-The shares in the investment trust are listed on the London Stock Exchange and their price is affected by supply and demand.
-The investment trust can gain additional exposure to the market, known as gearing, potentially increasing volatility.
-Overseas investments are subject to currency fluctuations.
+The Fidelity European Fund and Fidelity European Values PLC can use financial derivative instruments for investment purposes, which may expose them to a higher degree of risk and can cause investments to experience larger than average price fluctuations.
+Changes in currency exchange rates may affect the value of investments in overseas markets.
+Reference to specific securities should not be construed as a recommendation to buy or sell these securities and is included for the purposes of illustration only.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.